 Find out how we're managing reduced demand for electricity through the coronavirus outbreak

 At times of low demand, or in periods where less controllable generation connected directly to distribution networks makes up more of the supply, we might identify that we need some additional flexibility on the system.

 We may issue what we call a Negative Reserve Active Power Margin (NRAPM) notice.
 It’s a way to tell power stations that we might need them to turn down output to retain our safety margin, and we’d expect them to respond.
 NRAPM notices are rare – a small number of local NRAPMs have been issued, and none at a national level.

 Likewise, there may be times when we’d like providers to be able to increase output.
 If we can see that our normal safety margin for operating the system is not as big as we’d like, and we can’t address it through the normal mechanisms, then we would consider issuing an Electricity Margin Notice (EMN).

 This doesn’t mean we don’t have enough electricity to meet demand; it just means we’d like a larger cushion of spare capacity, and we want the market to provide it.

 The same applies to Capacity Market Notices (CMN) – although unlike EMNs (which are issued manually) CMNs are triggered automatically when our safety margin falls below a certain point.
 The CMN is a reminder to providers in the capacity market to pay closer attention to any notices or instructions that may appear from us.

-We have considerable experience and expertise operating the system in all of these scenarios.
-Moving providers to make sure we can balance supply and demand is our day job, and something we’re accustomed to doing.
+We have considerable experience and expertise operating the system safely and responsibly in all of these scenarios.
+Moving energy industry participants to make sure we can balance supply and demand is our day job, and something we’re accustomed to doing.

 As we continue through lockdown conditions and towards spring and summer time, you can rest assured that our expert team of control engineers are working 24/7 to keep electricity flowing to where you need it.